Kustomize

 kubectl apply -k kustomize/install/namespace

 This will create the default postgres-operator namespace, unless you have edited the kustomize/install/namespace/namespace.yaml resource.
-That Namespace resource should have the same value as the namespace field in the kustomization.yaml file (located either at kustomize/install/default or kustomize/install/singlenamespace, depending on whether you are deploying the operator with cluster-wide or namespace-limited permissions).
+That Namespace resource should have the same value as the namespace field in the kustomization.yaml file (located either at kustomize/install/default or kustomize/install/singlenamespace, depending on whether you are deploying the operator with cluster-wide or single-namespace-limited permissions).

 kubectl apply --server-side -k kustomize/install/default